ciretorres/2HAWC/README.md

 ## Rehearsal

 The rehearsal took place at _Los catorce 14_ two days before the presentation.
 We had the chance to critize our prototypes with a video projector and sound system.
 Just to get in touch with the rest of the work and how we were gonna organize the whole performance.
-One of the ideas that I took from Emilio and Marianne, was about the experience they have to get in mind all the needs, requirements, and all the equipment to be move from our places to the forum or stage.
+One of the ideas that I took from Emilio and Marianne, was about the experience that they have to get in mind all the needs, requirements, and all the equipment that must be move from our places to the forum or stage.
 It was a quite single!

 <img src="./captures/IMG_4465.jpg" width="900">
 <img src="./captures/IMG_4470.jpg" width="900">